Camp Should-A-Been - Season One

 still fractionally above 50 – not that we want to editorialize, but Christian

 was surely one of the most underrated contestants in the series' history.

 We bid adieu to the second of our three "newcomer" contestants this evening.
 Adriel Herrera's

 "Raindrops" wasn't well received at all, though that was mostly because his fellow campers,

 who were still a bit damp and perturbed from the events of the previous evening,

 believed that he was mocking them.
 But Angela

-Peel's choice, that of an obscure Bacharach movie theme (yes, it's a real song by him; look it up)
+Peel's choice, that of an obscure Bacharach movie theme (yes, it's a real song; look it up)

 became doubly unwise when she dedicated it to the 2002-vintage Randy Jackson.